bitcoin-dev-project/battle-of-galen-erso/README.md

 Warnet is a system written in Python to deploy, manage, and interact with Bitcoin p2p networks inside a Kubernetes cluster.
-The official battlefield will be a remote cluster with over 100 Bitcoin nodes (referred to as "Tanks") running on a custom Signet chain.
+The official battlefield will be a remote cluster with over 100 Bitcoin nodes (referred to as "Tanks") running on a custom signet chain (where only the network administrator can generate blocks).
 Many of these nodes will be old versions of Bitcoin Core with
 [publicly disclosed vulnerabilities](https://bitcoincore.org/en/blog/).
 There will also be additional nodes that have been compiled with intentional flaws and [FAKE disclosures](https://bitcorncore.org/en/blog/)

-To help facilitate Tank-attacking strategies on the battlefield, a smaller 12-node network called scrimmage can be run on a regtest chain locally by attackers while developing scenarios.
+To help facilitate Tank-attacking strategies on the battlefield, a smaller 12-node network called scrimmage can be run locally by attackers while developing scenarios.
 Scrimmage requires running kubernetes locally (either Docker Desktop or minikube) which is not required to run attacks on the remote battlefield.
+Scrimmage also runs on a signet chain with a challenge of `OP_TRUE` so any node can generate blocks.

 ### Install Warnet